minhtran241/hellostartup/README.md

 npm run dev
 ```

-- Go to the browser at address <http://localhost:3000> to access the web page.

-***Note:*** Next.js performs server-side rendering of the pages and hot reloading as you make any changes to the code.
+***Note:*** The web page runs on <http://localhost:3000>.
+Next.js performs server-side rendering of the pages and hot reloading as you make any changes to the code.

 ## Operations